mrworf/photoframe/README.md

 > 📣 **Announcement - Updated (June 7, 2025)**
 >
->  The project is NOT dead, I'm working on making it Python 3.x and also working on a path where existing frames will auto-update to python3 (which involves trying to ensure I can install all necessary packages on the old Rasbian debian based image).
+> The project is not dead; I'm working on making it Python 3 compatible.
 >
 > However, Google Photos support is dead thanks to the recent changes to their API ([click here for more details](GOOGLE_PHOTOS.md)).
 Pexels and USB storage are still functional, and plans are in place for additional services in the near future.

 # photoframe